Why should I choose Purdue?

 - Step 4 - Final Recommendation: Graduate School reviews admission materials and determines admission status

 - Step 5 - Decision: admission of recommendation determined and shared with the applicant

-Are there any available scholarships for the Doctor of Technology?
+Are there any available scholarships or fellowships for the Doctor of Technology?

 Do you assist with job placement?